UAMLDA/ComputingInformation/UAMLDA-Elgato_Tutorial.md

 If you are using Ubuntu, you will be able the access the files on Elgato through Ubuntu's GUI.
 The following show the steps:
 (1) Open the file manager GUI (usually on the left side of desktop) (2) In the left menu, find the "Other Locations" option.
-(3) In the bottom blank, enter "zhengzhongliang@filexfer.hpc.arizona.edu".
+(3) In the bottom blank, enter "ssh://zhengzhongliang@filexfer.hpc.arizona.edu".
 Here "zhengzhongliang" is your HPC username.
 Then enter the password of your HPC account.
 Then you should be able to access the fils through GUI.

 ## Use the GPUs of a Core Exlusively